JieunKwon/WhatIsJava/README.md

 > 6. Inheritance
   - It is the process where one object acquires the properties of another.
 With the use of inheritance the information is made manageable     in a hierarchical order.

+> 7. Polymorphism
+  - the ability of an object to take on many forms.
+   The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.